 How to find the overlap:

 Then validate the demand.
-Plug your topic ideas into Google Trends to see if interest is growing, flat, or declining.
+Use Google Trends to see if interest is growing or declining.
 Use free tools like Ubersuggest or AnswerThePublic to see what people are actually searching for.
-Look at the top blogs in that space and see what kind of content they publish.

 Finally, check the money.
 Are there affiliate programs in this niche?
-Do companies sell products or software you can review?
-Are advertisers willing to pay for display ads on this topic?
-A quick way to test: search for “[your niche] affiliate program” and see what comes up.
+A quick test: search “[your niche] affiliate program” and see what comes up.

-Profitable niches that work well for blogs in 2026: tech and software reviews (high SaaS commissions, 20-50% recurring), personal finance (credit card and banking affiliates), health and wellness (supplements, fitness equipment), home and lifestyle (furniture, smart home devices), and travel (booking affiliates, gear reviews).
+Profitable niches in 2026: tech and software reviews (high SaaS commissions, 20–50% recurring), personal finance, health and wellness, home and lifestyle, travel.

 How I picked mine: I went with tech and software reviews because it sits at the intersection of all three criteria.
 I know the space from years of using and testing tools.
-SaaS affiliate commissions are generous, often 20-50% recurring monthly.
-And the search volume is massive, with thousands of people every month searching for “best project management software” or “Notion alternatives.”
-My AI strategist agent confirmed this with data and suggested the exact same niche based on my inputs.
+SaaS affiliate commissions are generous.
+And the search volume is massive — thousands of people every month searching for “best project management software” or “Notion alternatives.”

-Micro-niche vs. broad niche: If you’re starting from zero, consider going narrow first.
+Micro-niche vs. broad niche: If you’re starting from zero, go narrow first.
 “Best AI writing tools” is easier to rank for than “best software.”
-You can always expand later once you have authority.
-The validation test: can you brainstorm 50 article ideas for this niche?
+Validation test: can you brainstorm 50 article ideas for this niche?
 Are people searching for them?
-Can you monetize at least half of them?
+Can you monetize at least half?
 If yes to all three, you have a viable niche.

 Step 2: Pick a Blog Name and Domain

-A few approaches that work: combine two words that suggest your niche (like StackPicked for tech reviews), use a made-up word that sounds good (Wirecutter, Canva), or go with a descriptive name that tells people exactly what you cover.
+Approaches that work: combine two words that suggest your niche (like StackPicked for tech reviews), use a made-up word that sounds good (Wirecutter, Canva), or use a descriptive name that tells people exactly what you cover.

-Porkbun and Cloudflare Registrar are the cheapest options, usually around $9-12 per year for a .com.
+Where to register: Porkbun and Cloudflare Registrar are cheapest, usually $9–12/year for a .com.
 Namecheap is another solid choice.
-Some hosting providers include a free domain for the first year, which saves you a step.
+Some hosting providers include a free domain for the first year.

 How I picked mine: Claude’s strategist agent suggested five names: StackPicked, SoftwareVerdict, ToolScout, AppCompared, and ByteReview.
-I went with StackPicked because it’s brandable, short, suggests the idea of curated tech picks, and the .com was available for about $10.
-The whole decision took five minutes.
+I went with StackPicked — brandable, short, suggests curated tech picks, and the .com was available for about $10.

-One thing to keep in mind: don’t overthink this.
-A decent name that you actually launch with is better than a perfect name that keeps you stuck in planning mode for weeks.
-You can always rebrand later, but you can’t get back the time you spent agonizing over domain names.
+Don’t overthink this.
+A decent name you actually launch with is better than a perfect name that keeps you stuck in planning mode.

 Step 3: Pick Your Hosting and Set Up WordPress